colinzhu/bookmarks/README.md

 - [x] support fetch data from external URL
 - [ ] support caching of the bookmark data in local storage
 - [ ] support force refreshing the cache data
+- [ ] a editor UI which allow editing and exporting to a json data file